 The first factor to consider is whether the student is attending a Regular Early Childhood Program as defined above.
 If so, report the student under Codes 30 or 31 or Codes 32 or 33 as directed below.
-If the student does not attend a Regular Early Childhood Program at all, skip to instruction 2 below.
+If the student does not attend a Regular Early Childhood Program at all, skip to the last paragraph on this page.